Pennsylvania

 • Traumatic brain injuries

 You must get medical treatment and follow your treatment plan thoroughly.
 This involves attending every doctor’s appointment or consultation.
 You should inform your drunk driving accident attorney in Pennsylvania who your medical team is and what they recommend.
-We can follow up with them to ensure you are comfortable with your treatment and that they document it properly for your injury claim.
+Your attorney can follow up with them to ensure you are comfortable with your treatment and that they document it properly for your injury claim.

 What You Should Do After a Drunk Driving Accident